- Postdoctoral Fellow, Harvard Medical School, 2000-2005

 Research in Plain Language

 Our research group has made substantial progress toward the understanding of several PQC pathways.
-Our long-term goal is to develop small molecules or macromolecules to diminish the production of misfolded proteins in the cell, which may benefit patients suffering from protein misfolding-associated diseases.
+Our long-term goal is to develop small molecules or macromolecules to reduce the production of misfolded proteins in the cell, which may benefit patients suffering from protein misfolding-associated diseases.